Thanks for clicking through. My name’s Laurence Blume.

-- We do not want you writing content for SEO.
+- We do not want you writing content for search engines.
 We want you writing valuable and useful content about your subject, and that’s what we will be rewarding you for.

 - If you are using tricks, either in coding, or in writing the content, or in creating worthless links from elsewhere, even though these may have worked for you in the past, not only will these no longer give you any advantage, but we will actually penalise you for them.

 - We know people now type longer, more detailed searches, or lazier, more long-winded searches, into the search box, or speak their search into their phone, and so we’ll be reflecting this different approach to inputting search enquiries in the results, and so in how and for what we rank your pages.

 - If you are writing posts or articles for third party sites to create back links to your own site, make sure the content is genuinely worthwhile and of value to readers, and not loaded up with links which are the keyterm for which you want your site’s pages to be listed.

 So its in line with these precepts that I now write optimised web content.